500 Park Avenue: Facade

-The southern end of the facade along Park Avenue consists of a granite wall that is recessed 15 ft from Park Avenue.
-This recessed wall visually separates 500 Park Avenue from the adjacent building to the south.
+The southern end of the eastern elevation consists of a black granite wall that is recessed 15 ft from Park Avenue, visually separating 500 Park Avenue from the adjacent building to the south.
+The recessed wall allowed SOM to design a symmetrical eastern elevation without touching the neighboring building, whose neo-Renaissance style conflicted with 500 Park Avenue's modern style.
 The granite slab contains a service entrance at ground level.
 Above the tenth floor is a balustrade with pipe railings.
-The roof of the 10th floor contains a roof terrace.
+The roof of the tenth floor contains a roof terrace.
 The 11th-floor executive penthouse is recessed from the terrace for the same distance as the ground floor is recessed.
 The penthouse is capped by a railing and a mechanical structure; there is a water tower atop the mechanical structure.
 The penthouse contained the offices of actress Joan Crawford, the widow of Pepsi's chairman Alfred Steele, who had commissioned the building but died before it was completed.